 Consider how much time in a day your thoughts are focused on the task at hand or simply just present to the moment.
 Studies have shown that our minds wander roughly 47% of the time.
 Meaning half the time our brains are floating around in la la land instead of focusing on what’s right in front of us!

-During these times in particular, mental floating may be heightened for a lot of us.
-On top of the way our brains have been trained to function, this new normal we’re in due to COVID has most likely impacted how you relate to movement practices in ways you may never had previously.
+During these times, in particular, mental floating may be heightened for a lot of us.
+On top of the way our brains have been trained to function, this new normal we’re in due to COVID has most likely impacted how you relate to movement practices in ways you may never have previously.